 Department of Astronomy & Astrophysics

-Sara Poirier is not only a researcher and programmer, she's also an Astronomy and Astrophysics grad.
+Sara Poirier is not only a science communication consultant, she's also an Astronomy and Astrophysics grad.

 Sara Poirier (Hon.
-B.Sc., 1999) is a researcher and programmer in astronomy for the Ontario Science Centre, where she develops exhibits and programs and produces shows for the Planetarium.
+B.Sc., 1999) formerly worked as a researcher and programmer in astronomy for the Ontario Science Centre, where she developed exhibits and programs and produced shows for the Planetarium.
 Sara credits her education with teaching her how to break complex concepts into fundamental ideas – an invaluable skill for her work in science communication.
 Read more about Sara here.

 What do employers value about Department of Astronomy & Astrophysics graduates?

 design and conduct experiments, and document the results of those experiments

 perceive patterns and structures, apply mathematical skills and modeling

 create logical arguments and communicate complex information through writing and speech

 Within two years of graduation, 95% of graduates who are in the labour market are employed with a median salary of $57,514/year upon entering the workforce.
 72% pursue further post-secondary studies.
 (Source: StatsCan Career Tool)